Amanda Seyfried Is Haunted By Ghosts, Demons & Possibly Her Husband In The Trailer For Netflix's "Things Heard & Seen"

 Amanda Seyfried Is Haunted By Ghosts, Demons & Possibly Her Husband In The Trailer For Netflix’s Things Heard & Seen

-Amanda Seyfried is continuing her reign as the latest Netflix fan favorite, but her latest role on the streaming platform is a far cry from the understated hilarity of Mank.
+Amanda Seyfried is continuing her reign as the latest Netflix fan favourite, but her latest role on the streaming platform is a far cry from the understated hilarity of Mank.

 The actress’ next part is in the upcoming original film Things Heard & Seen as Catherine, a wife and mother living in 1980s New York City.
 Despite being well-adjusted to the city life, Catherine and her husband George (James Norton) make the decision to move to a tiny town in Hudson Valley, a choice that totally alters the trajectory of their relationship and their lives.